LWilliamsDev/lw-recipes-wp/wp-content/mu-plugins/recipes/blocks/src/recipe-template/readme.md

 - Breadcrumbs
 - H1 page title
-- Excerpt (optional; comes from the_excerpt)
+- Excerpt (required; comes from the_excerpt)
-- Featured Image (optional)
+- Featured Image (required)
 - Summary data: number of people the recipe will serve, prep time, total time to cook

-The Summary data can be added via fields in the block settings panel.
+If the post lacks an excerpt and featured image, a notice will display at the top of this block noting the missing requirements.
+Additionally, when these things are missing, placeholder elements appear for each missing item.
+The Excerpt placeholder element contains a button that opens the sidebar panel so that the user can add the excerpt.
+The Featured Image placeholder element contains a button to set the featured image.

+Additionally, although the Summary data is optional, all fields always appear in the block preview area so that the user can fill them out if they need to.
+Only the fields that are filled out appear on the front end.

 #### Recipe
 The Recipe Block allows you to add either the Complex Recipe or Simple Recipe block.
 If you add more than 1 block, a notice will appear in the block editor that notes that you can only add 1 block.
 Post saving and auto-saving are locked until the user complies with the requirement.